 If the game is paused while Mega Man is equipped with a weapon that uses less than one bar of weapon energy per shot, unpausing the game will "reset" the bar he's currently on, thus giving potentially infinite weapon energy for those types.
-This helps make the Metal Blade even more of a Game Breaker than it already is.
+(In essence, this makes the Metal Blade even more of a Game Breaker.)

-Enough objects on the screen animated at once could result in overwhelming the system's RAM, which could result in certain aspects of the game clock slowing down.
-In particular, a large number of enemies or a sufficiently large enemy could trigger this along with the flickering from Mega Man's Mercy Invincibility and a sufficient number of projectiles on screen.
+Getting enough objects on the screen animated at once could overwhelm the system's RAM, which could result in certain aspects of the game clock slowing down.
+In particular, a large number of enemies or a sufficiently large enemy (along with the flickering from Mega Man's Mercy Invincibility and a sufficient number of projectiles on screen) could trigger this.
 Clever use of the Quick Boomerang (easily the best for shooting many projectiles at once) could result in stretching said Mercy Invincibility much longer than it should ordinarily last.
 Due to differences in system architecture, this backfires in later rereleases.

-Polished Port: The Wily Wars re-release, which gave the game a 16-bit graphical upgrade, remixed music and a save feature.
+Polished Port: The Wily Wars re-release gave the game a 16-bit graphical upgrade, remixed music, and a save feature.

-Signature Scene: The opening.
-To the point that anything that is homaging the 8-bit era has a high chance of beginning with an ascending shot of a building with the hero at the top.
+Signature Scene: The opening is this for Mega Man 2, to the point where anything that pays homage to the 8-bit era has a high chance of beginning with an ascending shot of a building with the hero at the top.
 Even the promotional video for the Mighty No. 9 Kickstarter alludes to it.

-The Buebeam Trap at the end of Wily Stage 4.
-Not only do you have to use Item-1 to reach the higher part of the chamber, but the boss can only be defeated by Crash Bombs, which you only get so many.
-If you run out, you're screwed.
+The Boobeam Trap at the end of Wily Stage 4.
+Not only do you have to use Item-1 to reach the higher part of the chamber, but the boss can only be defeated by Crash Bombs, of which you only get so many.
+If you run out, you're fucked.

-Not to mention the only way to refill Crash Bomb energy if you run out, would be to shoot hundreds of impossibly placed Tellys and a bunch of Sniper Joes in narrow hallways, in the hope of getting those desperately needed energy capsules...yeah, you're better off killing yourself to restart the stage.
+The only way to refill Crash Bomb energy if you run out is shooting hundreds of impossibly-placed Tellys and a bunch of Sniper Joes in narrow hallways in the hopes of getting the necessary energy capsules.
+You're pretty much better off killing yourself to restart the stage.

-Among the Wily Castle stages, stage 4 easily qualifies due to its tedious string of fall-through floors and line-guided platforms.
-The Buebeam Trap being at the end doesn't help matters.
+Among the Wily Castle stages, stage 4 easily qualifies due to its tedious string of fall-through floors and line-guided platforms, constantly respawning enemies from all directions, and the Boobeam Trap at the end.